sumanmukherjee03/practice-and-katas/k8s/CKA/persistent-volumes.README.md

 docker run -mount type=bind,src=/data/mysql,dst=/var/lib/mysql mysql
 ```

-The thing that manages the layered file system architecture, moving layers, copy on write for layers etc is storage drivers.
+The thing that manages the layered file system architecture, moving layers, copy on write for layers etc, all of which are used for building docker images is storage drivers.
+These storage drivers are not what manages volumes in docker.
+It is different to storage drivers.
+Storage drivers are only for image layers.
-Different docker storage drivers available for docker are :
+Different storage drivers available for docker are :
   - aufs : default for ubuntu
   - device mapper : could be the default for centos, rhel
   - btrfs